TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/typo3temp/assets/`
 """"""""""""""""""""""""""""""""

-Directory for temporary files that should be public available (e.g. generated images).
+The directory :file:`typo3temp/assets/` contains temporary files that should be public available.
+This includes generated images and compressed CSS and JavaScript files.

 .. _directory-var: